Social

 image

-*6: Number of individuals with qualifications spanning two or more fields.
+*6: KPI Overview: Number of employees with qualifications spanning two or more fields.

-*9: Professional engineers, first-class certified architects, and first-class chief electricity engineers, etc.
+*8: KPI Overview: Professional engineers, first-class architects, and first-class chief electrical engineers, etc.

-*10: Proportion of female engineers among all female employees.
+*9: KPI Overview: Percentage of engineers among all female employees.

 Personnel Training System